 Saint Cecilia and Cherub Choirs

-The Saint Cecilia Choir (children ages 7–8) sings at Sunday services twice month and the Cherub Choir (children ages 4–7) sings at a Sunday service once a month.
-The Director of Music supervises these choirs with the help of an assistant.
+The Saint Cecilia Choir (children ages 7–8) sings at Sunday services twice a month and the Cherub Choir (children ages 4–7) sings at a Sunday service once a month.
+These choirs, as well as the After School Music Program choir, are directed by Samantha Sierra-Feldman.

 For more information about choirs, including joining the right choir for you, contact Jeffrey Campbell by clicking the Contact button below or by calling the church office at 520.299.6421.